-- 2.32 Taking into account the reduced level of Council Tax Support claimants when compared to the height of the COVID-19 pandemic and other changes to the Council Tax base (i.e. new properties, discounts and exemptions), the Council Tax base has increased by 581 band D equivalent properties from 37,087 in 2021/22 to 37,668 in 2022/21. - 2.33 The Council is required to declare its estimated surplus or deficit on the Collection Fund (for both Business Rates and Council Tax) ahead of the financial year end for 2021/22.
-This
+- 2.32 In addition to the Borough Council Tax the Council is required to levy additional charges relating to Parish Councils, Staffordshire County Council, the Staffordshire Commissioner (Fire and Rescue Authority and the Office of the Staffordshire Police and Crime Commissioner).
+These amounts are shown in Appendix 1 per property band and area of the Borough. - 2.33 Taking into account the reduced level of Council Tax Support claimants when compared to the height of the COVID-19 pandemic and other changes to the Council Tax base (i.e. new properties, discounts and exemptions), the Council Tax base has increased by 581 band D equivalent properties from 37,087 in 2021/22 to 37,668 in 2022/23. - 2.34 The Council is required to declare its estimated surplus or deficit on the Collection Fund (for both Business Rates and Council Tax) ahead of the financial year end for 2021/22.
+This surplus or deficit is then shared between the relevant preceptors in 2022/23 (a surplus if paid out to preceptors, including the Council, and a deficit is repaid to the collection fund from preceptors, including the Council). - 2.35 In response to the continued impact of the Coronavirus pandemic on retail business, the government has continued its retail discount business rates relief scheme, for 2021/22.
+For the first quarter of 2021/22 eligible businesses were awarded a 100% reduction in the

-- surplus or deficit is then shared between the relevant preceptors in 2022/23 (a surplus if paid out to preceptors, including the Council, and a deficit is repaid to the collection fund from preceptors, including the Council). - 2.34 In response to the continued impact of the Coronavirus pandemic on retail business, the government has continued its retail discount business rates relief scheme, for 2021/22.
-For the first quarter of 2021/22 eligible businesses were awarded a 100% reduction in the business rates liability, for the remainder of 2021/22 they have been awarded a 66% reduction (up to a total value of £2m per business). - 2.35 This has the impact of a reduction in income that was expected to be received by the Council from business rates payers during 2021/22 which will generate a forecasted deficit on the collection fund of £6.295m of which the Council's share is £2.518m.
-However, the government will award Section 31 grant to the Council to offset the losses incurred by this in full, this will be paid into the general fund and will be set aside to offset the deficit that will be incurred on the collection fund. - 2.36 The Council Tax Collection Fund is estimated to be in a surplus position as at 31 March 2022, primarily due to a reduced number of Council Tax Support claimants when compared to the height of the COVID-19 pandemic.
-This deficit is estimated to amount to £1.122m, of which the Council's share is £0.125m. - 2.37 The Local Government Finance Settlement for 2022/23 was received on 16 December 2021.
-The business rates retention element of the settlement differs with the assumptions that had previously been made via the MTFS due to the decision to not increase the business rates multiplier (as part of the Government's protection of businesses), the MTFS assumed an inflationary increase of £0.116m. - 2.38 The Government have again allocated the Council a Lower Tier Services Grant, this grant is un-ringfenced and is specific to lower tier authorities only.
-The Council will receive £0.168m from this funding source in 2022/23, it is proposed that this funding be used to offset the reduced business rates retention element of the settlement (£0.116m) and that the remainder (£0.052m) be paid into the General Fund Reserve in order to boost the Council's financial resilience during the forthcoming financial year. - 2.39 In addition to the Lower Tier Services Grant, the Council will also receive a Services Grant of £0.257m, which will be a one off un-ringfenced grant.
-It is proposed that this funding be paid into the General Fund Reserve in order to boost the Council's financial resilience during the forthcoming financial year as a result of the continuing impact of the Covid-19 pandemic. - 2.40 Finally the Local Government Settlement for 2022/23 announced that the New Homes Bonus (NHB) Scheme will continue for a further year, the allocation amount for the Council is £0.331m due to the increase in properties within the borough in the last year.
+- business rates liability, for the remainder of 2021/22 they have been awarded a 66% reduction (up to a total value of £2m per business). - 2.36 This has the impact of a reduction in income that was expected to be received by the Council from business rates payers during 2021/22 which will generate a forecasted deficit on the collection fund of £7.479m of which the Council's share is £2.992m.
+However, the government will award Section 31 grant to the Council to offset the losses incurred by this, this will be paid into the general fund and will be set aside to offset the deficit that will be incurred on the collection fund. £1.818m is due to be repaid during 2022/23 regarding the 2021/22 Business Rates Collection Fund deficit from reimbursed Section 31 grant and income losses compensation payable in respect of this loss by Central Government. - 2.37 The Council Tax Collection Fund is estimated to be in a surplus position as at 31 March 2022, primarily due to a reduced number of Council Tax Support claimants when compared to the height of the COVID-19 pandemic.
+This surplus is estimated to amount to £0.705m, of which the Council's share is £0.077m. £0.051m is due to be repaid during 2022/23 regarding the 2021/22 Council Tax Collection Fund deficit from reimbursed income losses compensation payable in respect of this loss by Central Government. - 2.38 The Local Government Finance Settlement for 2022/23 was received on 16 December 2021.
+The business rates retention element of the settlement differs with the assumptions that had previously been made via the MTFS due to the decision to not increase the business rates multiplier (as part of the Government's protection of businesses), the MTFS assumed an inflationary increase of £0.116m.